nunit/docs/docs/articles/vs-test-adapter/Adapter-Installation.md

 # Adapter Installation

-The adapter is to be installed as a nuget package to each of your test projects.
+You'll need to install the adapter as a NuGet package for each of your test projects.

 ## Installing the NuGet Package